-If you’re like most companies, you’re probably spending a sizable chunk of your marketing budget on customer acquisition.
+If you're like most companies, you're probably spending a sizable chunk of your marketing budget on customer acquisition.
 Nothing wrong with that!
-But are you doing enough to make those customers stick around?
+But are you doing enough to make those customers stick around and maximize customer lifetime value?

-As you can see, when it comes to growing a company, turning customers into life-long fans and brand ambassadors is the ticket.
+As you can see, when it comes to growing a company sustainably and cost-effectively, turning customers into life-long fans and brand ambassadors through relationship marketing is crucial.
+Not only do loyal customers drive more revenue, but they also provide invaluable word-of-mouth marketing that can attract new business.

 What is relationship marketing?